jsverse/transloco-keys-manager/README.md

 <ng-container *transloco="let t">...</ng-container>
 ```

+*Notes:*
-Note that when using a Typescript file, you must have an `import { } from '@ngneat/transloco'` statement in it.
+1. When using a Typescript file, you must have an `import { } from '@ngneat/transloco'` statement in it.
+2. When using comments in your HTML files, they *must* contain only the markers without additional text.
+Here's an example for invalid comment:
+`<!-- For dropdown t('dynamic.1', 'dynamic.2') -->`

 ### Extra Support